-Northern Wisconsin Center's Intensive Treatment Program (ITP) serves people ages 14 and older with an intellectual disability combined with behavioral and emotional issues.
-Services are provided for 60 to 120 days.
+Northern Wisconsin Center's Intensive Treatment Program (known as EXCEL) serves people ages 14 and older with an intellectual disability and co-occurring mental health or behavior disorder.

-Staff provide behavioral and psychiatric evaluation and treatment, medical services, social and coping skills training, and vocational programming.
-These services are provided by highly skilled staff.
+Staff provide behavioral and psychiatric evaluation and treatment, medical services, and vocational programming.

 An individualized treatment plan is developed for each client.
 The goal is to help the client develop skills to live in their community with as much independence as possible.